pymupdf/PyMuPDF-Utilities/table-analysis/README.md

 The following examples have been collected as of 2023-08-20:

-* `find_tables.ipynb` (Jupyter notebook) reads a 1-page PDF with chinese Chinese text and two tables (with gridlines).
+* `find_tables.ipynb` (Jupyter notebook) reads a 1-page PDF with Chinese text and two tables.
-* `join-tables.ipynb` (Jupyter notebook) reads a multi-page PDF and joins pieces of one single table that has been fragmented across these pages.
+* `join-tables.ipynb` (Jupyter notebook) reads a multi-page PDF and joins the parts of a table that has been fragmented across these pages.

 ## Example scripts
 If running standalone, the example scripts accept the file name via CLI parameter and expect a same-named JSON file containing the bbox covering the table to be found on first page.